ERC721RA/erc721ra.github.io/README.md

 ERC721RA is an improved implementation of ERC721A with refundability and gas saving.
 It gives NFT owners freedom to return minted NFTs and get refund within a given time.

-The goal of this project is to encourage the adoption of of ERC721RA NFT and improve creators credibility.
+The goal of this project is to encourage the adoption of ERC721RA NFT and improve creators credibility.

 For more information please visit [erc721ra.org](https://erc721ra.org).
 Follow us on twitter for [@ERC721RA](https://twitter.com/erc721ra) the latest updates.
 Join our [Github](https://github.com/erc721ra) project to collaborate.